Property Investment · Last updated 2 June 2026

 How will the new commercial park affect property values in La Linea?

-Commercial infrastructure typically supports residential price growth in surrounding areas over a 18 to 36 month horizon as jobs, footfall, and confidence increase.
-The scale of the effect in La Linea will depend on how successfully the development is delivered and how the border treaty implementation proceeds.
+Alcaidesa Marina Ocio & Shopping is a €15 million, 15,000m² development scheduled to open summer 2026.
+Commercial infrastructure typically supports residential price growth in surrounding areas over an 18 to 36 month horizon as jobs, footfall, and local confidence increase.
+The scale of the effect will depend on how successfully the development is delivered and how treaty implementation proceeds.

 What are the current property prices in La Linea?